pabloprf/MITIM-fusion/docs/installation.rst

 License and contributions
 -------------------------

-MITIM is released under the `MIT License <https://mit-license.org/>`_, one of the most permissive and widely used open-source software licenses.
+MITIM is released under the MIT License, one of the most permissive and widely used open-source software licenses.
 Our choice of this license aims to make the package as useful and applicable as possible, in support of the development of fusion energy.
 Embracing the spirit of open-source collaboration, we appreciate users who help increase the visibility of our project by starring the `MITIM-fusion <https://github.com/pabloprf/MITIM-fusion/>`_ GitHub repository and support and acknowledge the continuous development of this tool by citing the following works in any publications, talks and posters:

-[1] P. Rodriguez-Fernandez, N.T.
+**[1]** P. Rodriguez-Fernandez, N.T.
 Howard, A. Saltzman, S. Kantamneni, J. Candy, C. Holland, M. Balandat, S. Ament and A.E.
 White, `Enhancing predictive capabilities in fusion burning plasmas through surrogate-based optimization in core transport solvers <https://arxiv.org/abs/2312.12610>`_, arXiv:2312.12610 (2023).

-[2] P. Rodriguez-Fernandez, N.T.
+**[2]** P. Rodriguez-Fernandez, N.T.
 Howard and J. Candy, `Nonlinear gyrokinetic predictions of SPARC burning plasma profiles enabled by surrogate modeling <https://iopscience.iop.org/article/10.1088/1741-4326/ac64b2>`_, Nucl.
 Fusion 62, 076036 (2022).

 These publications provide foundational insights and methodologies that have significantly contributed to the development of MITIM.